robojeb/pcg_rand/README.md

  highly experimental.
 * (12/12/2018): Bump to 0.10.1 to include the CI build badge on crates.io
 * (10/24/2019): Bump to 0.11.0 to use `rand 0.7` and `rand_core 0.5`
+* (10/28/2019): Bump to 0.11.1.
+Added the ability to make generators output a a permutation of their entire internal state.